 Beekeepers should never use a non-registered chemical to control mites.
-Such use may violate both federal and state laws and is not a viable option for treating bee colonies.
+Such use may violate both federal and state laws and may result in unintended consequences to the colony and beekeeper.

 Other methods that beekeepers may read or hear about should be adequately tested before adoption and should only be used with extreme caution.
 Always check for efficacy during and after use.